TayLuo/DNS_Configuration/README.md

 Here are the following steps:

-  1. check the package installed on the system.
+  1. check the package installed on the Centos server

           rpm -qa | grep bind